 Though Square rivals PayPal in notability, it won’t necessarily be a perfect sub for PayPal’s offerings.
-While Square offers highly capable, in-person POS and payment processing, PayPal typically enables online payment processing.
+Although Square offers highly capable, in-person POS and payment processing, PayPal typically enables online payment processing.
 That said, if you’re on the hunt for a solid in-person payment processing system, Square is likely the best alternative to PayPal for you.

 The PayPal alternative Stripe powers the checkout processes of some of the biggest companies in the world, like Amazon and Google.
 But that doesn’t mean their price tag is correspondingly large—Stripe will only cost your business 2.9%, plus $0.30 per transaction.

 A more globally focused PayPal alternative, TransferWise offers a cheaper way to process international payments.
 They’ll simply charge you 0.6%, plus $1 of every payment you send through their platform.

 A PayPal competitor typically associated with consumer payments, Venmo actually offers a business side to their platform.
 To accept Venmo payments from your customers at checkout, you’ll need to integrate with PayPal or Braintree, though, so this option won’t necessarily be a PayPal alternative—it’s more an additional payment option for you to offer your customers.